junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 It's just another early morning for another town.
 Twenty hours and three coffees later, he is outside of another white-fence house, peeking from inside the car.

-Lisa is busy around the kitchen, Ben has a plate of pancake.
+Lisa is bustling around the kitchen; Ben has a plate of pancakes.
+A decent-looking man sits by the same table, looking at both of them with a genuine smile.
 Lisa tells him "Take care" three times before the kid waves dramatically and walks down the street.
-A school bus parks at the corner five minutes later and picks him up.
+A school bus pulls up at the corner five minutes later and picks him up.

-And Dean is on his way to Sioux Falls, South Dakota when the red light turns green for that school bus in the next block.
+Dean is already on his way to Sioux Falls, South Dakota when the light turns green for that school bus at the next block.

-Bobby's place remains the same as the last time he saw it, burnt to the ground.
-And Jody is busy around inside the sheriff's office.
+Bobby's place is just as he left it, burnt to the ground.
+And Jody is busy inside the sheriff's office.

 Dean watches her from the car.

-No one inside that place notices he has come here.
+No one inside that place notices he has been there.

-No one in the world notices he has come anywhere, or he would be gone to nowhere.
+No one in the world notices he has been anywhere, or he would be gone to nowhere.

 But it's okay.

-Dean pokes his hands into the jacket pockets, sniffing his nose.
-He says to himself: "Okay, I'm ready."
+Dean stuffs his hands into his jacket pockets, sniffing quietly.
+He says to himself, "Okay, I'm ready."

-That is when his fingers feel a piece of paper inside the pocket.
+That is when his fingers brush against a piece of paper in the pocket.

 He fishes it out.
-The paper is torn in a hurry from some old newspaper, the scratchy handwriting at the blank edge reads: "Try Alaska, World's End, thinnest veil.
+The scrap is torn in a hurry from some old newspaper, with scratchy handwriting along the blank edge reads: "Try Alaska.
+World's End.
+Thinnest veil.
 Go get my unicorn."

-Dean huffs a short laughter, remembering Meg's last almost-pat.
-He says, "Son of a bitch."
-With a small smile.
+Dean huffs a short laugh, remembering Meg's last almost-pat.
+He mutters, "Son of a bitch," with a small smile.

 <br>

-There is a certain level of truth to call Alaska the "World's End".
+There is a certain level of truth to calling Alaska the "World's End."

-Dean can see it now as he drives further north.
+Dean can see it now as he drives farther north.

-For miles after miles, the pines along the road are the only living things he can see.
-The sky overhead remains dark for long hours even in the day time.
+For miles after miles, the pines lining the road are the only living things he can see.
+The sky overhead remains dark for long hours even during the day.

 He doesn't stop until he reaches the city named Barrow.
 Until there is no more road ahead of him.
 There is only the ocean, the glacier, the Arctic left.

-For all his life, for all his driving, Dean never thinks there will be a day where there is no more road for him to drive.
-Where, he will reach the end of the path, the end of the Earth, and the near end of himself.
+For all his life, for all his driving, Dean never thought there would be a day where there is no more road for him to drive.
+Where, he would reach the end of the path, the end of the Earth, and the near end of himself.
 Everything fits together so poetically.

-He parks the impala by the empty road, underneath a pine tree, and gets off the car.
+He parks the Impala by the empty road, beneath a pine tree, and gets out of the car.

-The sky is showing the night time, though the watch says otherwise.
-The twinkling stars in the black canopy, blink brightly, more crowded than anywhere else he's seen.
+The sky is night, though his watch says otherwise.
+The twinkling stars in the black canopy blink brightly, more crowded than anywhere else he's seen.

 Dean stands on the road, looking up, eyes closed, lips quivering. *Cas.*

 The air is chilly, as cold as Alaska is supposed to be, but not any colder.
-His breathing forms thin white fog.
-The surrounding is quiet, so quiet that he can hear nothing but his heart beating heavily in his chest. *Cas.*
+His breath forms thin white fog.
+The surrounding is quiet, so quiet that he can hear nothing but his own heartbeat pounding heavily in his chest. *Cas.*

-He reaches inside the innermost chest pocket.
-The piece of cloth and feather are still there.
-He holds on to them, as if the mere touch of them can give him the strength and hope that is losing fast. *Cas.*
+He reaches into the innermost chest pocket.
+The cloth and feather are still there.
+He holds them, as if the mere touch of them can give him the strength and hope that is losing fast. *Cas.*

-There is a pistol on the right side of his belt, and the demon blade on the left. *Death is the infinite vessel.* Dean finds himself wondering, which would be an easier way to go.
+There is a pistol on the right side of his belt, and the demon blade on the left. *Death is the infinite vessel.* Dean finds himself wondering, which would be the easier way to go.

-There is a whizzing sound starting on the horizon, moving through the sky quickly.
-The sound is no louder than cracks of static electrical sparks on the clothes in dry autumn days.
+There is a whizzing sound rising on the horizon, moving swiftly through the sky.
+The sound is no louder than the crackle of static electrical sparks on clothes in dry autumn days.

 Dean opens his eyes.

-There on the sky, the astonishing color and lights are forming and shifting.
-Bright and abundant in color, the lights are like moving clouds, flicking on the dark curtain of the sky.
+There in the sky, astonishing colors and lights are forming and shifting.
+Bright and abundant in color, the lights are like moving clouds, flicking across the dark curtain of the sky.
 In fact, the lights are like curtains themselves.
-Dazzling green lights shape into vertical lines, as low as reaching the ground, as high as outer space.
-The green curtain sweeps through the sky, leaving a lighter amber green shade on its trail.
+Dazzling green lights stretch into vertical lines, as low as the ground, as high as outer space.
+The green curtain sweeps across the sky, leaving a lighter amber-green trail in its wake.

-Dean has never seen an aurora borealis before.
-He stares at the breathtaking scenes on the sky without blinking, wondering if it's something natural or there is a tear somewhere nearby.
+Dean has never seen the aurora borealis before.
+He stares, transfixed by the breathtaking scene on the sky without blinking, wondering if it's something natural or there is a tear somewhere nearby.
 Wondering, if Cas is going to show up any time under this astonishingly beautiful sky.

-The crackling sound gets louder, more like the snapping sound of a fire place burning now.
-And the bright aurora lights shift faster, moving across the sky as if they are alive.
-The vertical curtain shaped lights extend further and longer, then twist into shorter curves and circles, sliding away like snakes wriggling.
-The green color gets deeper, changing from the color of mint to lime and emerald.
+The crackling sound grows louder, more like the snapping of a fire burning in the hearth now.
+And the bright aurora lights shift faster, moving across the sky as though alive.
+The vertical curtain of lights extends farther and longer, then twists into shorter curves and circles, sliding away like snakes wriggling.
+The green deepens, shifting from the color of mint to lime and emerald.

-Dean hovers his hand over the weapons on the belt, fingers edging on the handles but not closing on them.
+Dean hovers his hand over the weapons on his belt, fingers edging on the handles but not closing on them.
 Waiting.
-He watches the massive sky, feeling small again.
-The infinity of color and lights.
+He watches the vast sky, feeling small again.
+The infinity of color and light.

 More colors emerge, soon.
 There is so much more than green.
-The globe of the sky becomes an immense palette of color and light, the electrical sound fills the air, buzzing with electricity power as the moving lights intensify.
-Red aurora lights start showing on top of the other colors, floating and shivering, closely followed by a share of dazzling blue.
+The globe of the sky transforms into an immense palette of color and light; the electrical sound fills the air, buzzing with electricity power as the moving lights intensify.
+Red aurora lights start to show on top of the other colors, floating and shimmering, closely followed by a share of dazzling blue.
 Like flowing fire sweeping across the vault of sky.

-Dean doesn't realize his cheek is wet until tears drop from his jaw.
-The grand magnificence catches his breath.
-The thought and prayer finally crawls their way out of his throat.
-The silent plead becomes low murmur, and Dean is saying: "Cas.
+Dean doesn't realize his cheek is wet until a tear drops from his jaw.
+The grandeur takes his breath away.
+The thought and prayer finally crawl their way out of his throat.
+The silent plea becomes a low murmur, and Dean is saying: "Cas.
 Please.
 Come to me."

-The crackling sound in the air turns to louder sputtering, as if every particle in the air has been charged with electricity, and any movement of wind is sending power down its way.
-Dean feels his skin prickles with the electricity.
-He wonders how long it would take, for all the air from earth to sky to be so charged, that a smallest movement would turn a friction into a spark, just like in a gas station but millions times stronger, and the air and sky would turn into literal sea of flame, devouring any men in between.
+The crackling in the air turns into louder sputtering, as if every particle in the air has been charged with electricity, and every movement of wind sends a current through it.
+Dean feels his skin prickle with the static.
+He wonders how long it would take, for all the air from earth to sky to be so charged, that the smallest motion could turn a friction into a spark, just like in a gas station but millions of times stronger, and the air and sky would turn into a literal sea of flame, devouring any men in between.

 But he can fix this.
 Fix the world.
 Save Cas.
 His mission, his only job.

-Dean wraps the fingers on the demon blade, moving it in front of him.
+Dean wraps the fingers around the demon blade, raising it in front of him.
 The tip close to the chest, not touching yet.

-The air in front of him shakes violently.
-Dean holds his breath, watching it tear open from the other side, becoming a large black scar hanging vertically in the mid-air.
+The air before him shudders violently.
+Dean holds his breath, watching it tear open from the other side, becoming a large black scar hanging vertically in midair.

 A figure manifests slowly from the tear.
 The disheveled hair is the first to emerge, showing up at a thousand feet height on the top.
-Followed closely by the giant human-shaped body, covered by an enormous trench coat, standing steadily on the ground.
-Behind the body, there are three pairs of tremendous wings, spreading high and wide, leaving long dark shadows under the bright aurora lights, holding very still.
-And at the very top, the weirdest thing ever, Dean finds himself being stared by countless eyes all at once, spread on three gigantic spinning rings.
+Followed closely by a towering giant human-shaped body, cloaked in an enormous trench coat, standing steadily on the ground.
+Behind the body stretch three pairs of colossal wings, spread high and wide, leaving long dark shadows beneath the bright aurora lights, holding very still.
+And above it all, the strangest thing ever, Dean finds himself being watched by countless eyes all at once, spread on three gigantic spinning rings.

 Dean forgets how to breathe.